Centenary CelebrationsThe Centenary TT ushers in a new age of TT racing led by a dominant John McGuinness

 The Centenary year saw huge numbers visit the island from all over the world and John McGuinness, who won the opening Superbike race, treated them to a new TT lap record of 130.354 in winning the Senior TT to leave him with 13 titles.

-McGuinness went second in overall victories behind Joey Dunlop in 2009, after winning the Superbike Race, with Ian Hutchinson winning two in a day while Michael Dunlop, in the second Supersport race, became the latest Dunlop to stand on the top step on the
+McGuinness went second in overall victories behind Joey Dunlop in 2009, after winning the Superbike Race, with Ian Hutchinson winning two in a day while Michael Dunlop, in the second Supersport race, became the latest Dunlop to stand on the top step at the TT.

-In 2010 Ian Hutchinson riding for Padgetts Honda, achieved something that no-one had done in the event’s
+In 2010 Ian Hutchinson, riding for Padgetts Honda, achieved something that no-one had done in the event’s 103 year history – a clean sweep of all five solo races, exceeding Philip McCallen’s four wins set in 1996.

-Michael Dunlop only won one race in 2012 - the second Supersport race - but there was no doubting who was the man of the meeting in 2013 with Dunlop taking the chequered flag in four out of the five races.
-McGuinness had the consolation of extending his lap record to a remarkable 131.678mph average lap speed around the iconic 37¾ mile circuit and victory in the final race of the fortnight - the Blue Riband Senior TT.
+Michael Dunlop only won one race in 2012 - the second Supersport race - but there was no doubting who was the man of the meeting in 2013 as he took the chequered flag in four out of the five races.
+McGuinness had the consolation of extending his lap record to a remarkable 131.678mph around the iconic 37¾ mile circuit during the Superbike race and then added another victory to his tally in the final race of the fortnight - the Blue Riband Senior TT.